Maria’s death toll climbed long after rain stopped

 Associated Press writers Danica Coto and Colleen Long and data journalist Larry Fenn contributed to this report.

-Follow correspondent Omaya Sosa, co-founder of Puerto Rico's Center for Investigative Journalism, at https://twitter.com/omayasosa
+Omaya Sosa, co-founder of Puerto Rico's Center for Investigative Journalism, on Twitter: https://twitter.com/omayasosa .

 Comments